JanPastorek/Bachelor-Thesis/README.md

 On top of those I built Genetic algorithm that is able to optimalize agents hyperparameters (and also choose the best reward function)

-This application uses Open Source components.
-You can find the source code of their open source projects along with license information below.
-We acknowledge and are grateful to these developers for their contributions to open source.

 # Acknowledgments

 We are thankful to Daniel Nagaj for supervising this bachelor thesis, introducing us to the quantum computing and for useful discussions.
 We are also thankful to